Budgeting for a Commercial Paint Job: Tips to Save You Money

 Opt for Simple Color Schemes

-•Stick to a single color for the walls with white or off-white trim.
-This minimal approach is budget-friendly and helps create a clean, professional look.
-Add visual interest with decorative accents like wall art, furnishings, or area rugs.
+• Stick to a single wall color with white or off‑white trim.
+This minimalist approach is budget‑friendly and looks crisp and professional.
+Add interest with art, furnishings, or area rugs instead of extra paint colors.

 Look Into Rebates and Incentives